The Manor House, Church Road, Stevington,

 Mid to Late July = Clematis festival at Stevington with full list and map available!

-The late flowering clematis are the main show with over 100 named on a map which we give out to all our visitors.
-There are clouds of blue, purple, white and red viticellas on the arches and pergolas, several pink texensis along the warm front of the house and many yellow orientalis types on the wisteria arches.
+The JULY garden passes from roses to clematis with early July a glorious mixture of both.
+By mid month over 80 will be named on a map which we give out to all our visitors.
+There are clouds of blue, purple, white and red viticellas on the arches and pergolas, pink texensis along the warm front of the house and many yellow orientalis types on the wisteria arches.
 There are various species clematis too.
 They all contribute wonderully to the July garden, with glorious displays of countless blooms.

-The edible flower border is now rich with lavender for my delicious flapjacks and cakes, bronze fennel flowers for all the lovely salmon and prawn dishes, marigolds for the carrot cakes etc etc. Our visitors will enjoy them as well as the July Groups!
-I am giving a special **edible flower demonstration at 2.15pm on Sunday July 7th
+The edible flower border is now rich with lavender for my delicious flapjacks and cakes, bronze fennel flowers for all the lovely salmon and prawn dishes, marigolds for the carrot cakes etc etc. Our visitors will enjoy them as well as the July Groups and also those coming on the Edible flower extravaganza morning!

-The summer containers are beginning to get into their full stride with begonias and fuchsias teraming up with the succulents.
-Elsewhere grasses, herbaceous plants, hostas and ferns all make a wonderful display in various pots and troughs and baskets..
+The summer containers are beginning to get into their full stride with begonias and fuchsias teaming up with the succulents.
+The old fish pond display is now very exotic and has become a tea area.....unique and fun and sheltered.
+Elsewhere grasses, herbaceous plants, hostas and ferns all make a wonderful display in various pots and troughs and baskets.